bermau/pytools_for_geomaps/readme.md

 #
 # A program to create geographical maps
-I created this program to generate geographical maps that represent a country and its cities.
+I created this p

+rogram to generate geographical maps that represent a country and its cities.

   * Written in Python3 and Tkinter
   * Uses geopy